 1. Avoid Showing off

-So posting pictures from your 3-week holiday on your fantastic trip to Japan may be showing off, since it shows that you have a certain amount of money to be able to afford that.
+So posting pictures from your 3-week holiday of your French family on your fantastic trip to Japan may be showing off, since it shows that you have a certain amount of money to be able to afford that.

 Remember, France is the land of the revolution, where the elite Marie Antoinette and her King had their heads chopped off for being too extravagant.
 Today, protests like the Gilet Jaune movement were about the “elite” raising taxes, which is why the symbol of wealth, the Champs Elysées is a target.